MontrealCorpusTools/ISCAN/docs/source/tutorials_iscan.rst

 Step 1: Enrichment
 ------------------

+**Stressed vowels**

+First, the set of stress vowels in the phonological inventory have to be specified.
+To encode these:

+1. Select 'Phone Subset' button under the 'Create New Enrichments' header
+2. Select the 'Select Stressed Vowels' preset option
+3. Name the environment 'stressed_vowels'
+4. Select 'Save subset'

+This will return you to the Enrichment view page.
+Here, press the 'Run' button listed under 'Actions'.

 **Acoustics**

 Now we will compute vowel formants for all stressed syllables using an algorithm similar to `FAVE`_.